 and from previous report

 provides information on trade measures implemented by WTO members and observers since October 2008.
 The data is taken from the regular Trade Monitoring Reports prepared by the WTO Secretariat.
 All information is submitted to the relevant delegation for confirmation; information that it is not confirmed is clearly indicated in the database.
 The database is updated every time a new report has been discussed by WTO members.

-Next update expected by end of June 2015
+Next update expected by end 2015